mdvanes/homeremote-server/README.md

 ## Without nginx proxy (requires development mode CORS settings on client and server)

-* in same terminal, start dev API server: `yarn start:dev-temp`, this will run on port 3001 (prod on port 3200)
+* Start dev API server: `yarn start:dev-temp`, this will run on port 3001 (prod on port 3200)
-* in the UI project start the dev webpack server with `yarn start:dev`, this will run on port 3000
+* In the UI project start the dev webpack server with `yarn start:dev`, this will run on port 3000
 * Open browser on http://localhost:3000
+* Dockerlist and nowplaying do not yet send the `credentials: include` flag, so they give unauthorized errors

 ## With nginx proxy